Vietnam boosts eel exports by improving quality standards

-HANOI, VIETNAM – Media OutReach Newswire – 19 December 2024 - Vietnamese eel exporters have focused on enhancing quality standards to meet the stringent demands of international markets.
+HA NOI, VIETNAM - Media OutReach Newswire - 17 December 2024 - Vietnamese eel exporters have focused on enhancing quality standards to meet the stringent demands of international markets.

 This commitment ensures the competitiveness of Vietnamese eels in high-value markets, paving the way for further expansion and solidifying Vietnam’s position as a global player in the eel export industry.